a-l-partis/Normative-Agent-Adaptation/README.md

 ### Setup ###

-* Download the eclipse modelling framework 2025-09 and create a workspace.
+* Download the latest version of the eclipse modelling framework and create a workspace.

 * Open eclipse marketplace and install xtext

 * Clone the Normative-Agent-Adaptation repository

-* Select import, select the plugins and fragments wizard, and then import all components of the Normative-Agent-Adaptation directory into the workspace
+* In eclipse, select import, select the plugins and fragments wizard, and then import all components of the Normative-Agent-Adaptation directory into the workspace

 * Find the pre-existing SLEEC-TK Repository at https://github.com/UoY-RoboStar/SLEEC-TK and clone the branch fix-mvn-build: